-This is a story about life, death, family, and finding one's place in the world.
+This story is about life, death, family, and finding one's place in the world.

 My Uncle Andy was the cowboy of the family.
 A few weeks ago, we learned he passed away at 72.

 Nothing stops you in your tracks like a death in the family, even if you never knew the person as well as you would've liked.

 Despite receiving the news over a week ago, his passing didn't hit me fully until this morning, after my parents had a chance to fly out there and hold a funeral for him.

 The year was 1973, three years before I was born.

-In his mid-30's, Andy decided to leave New York to start a new life in the American Southwest.
+In his mid-30s, Andy left New York to start a new life in the American Southwest.

 He chose Kingman, Arizona, a town of just 28,000 people located along the famed Route 66 highway, 85 miles southeast of Las Vegas and 165 miles northwest of Phoenix.

 There he lived, at the edge of the Mojave Desert, for the next 40 years.

-Andy's friends described him as a smart man, but that wasn't news to us.
-We've always known he had a genius IQ, which at times would make his life choices all the more perplexing.
+Andy's friends described him as an intelligent man, but that wasn't news to us.
+We've always known he had a genius IQ, which sometimes would make his life choices all the more perplexing.

 I can't fault him for finding a place in the world he loved and having the courage and determination to make a life for himself there.

 Subconsciously, perhaps, it was this independence streak in my Uncle which contributed to my desire to travel the world and have the courage to start a new life in Medellin more than five years ago.

 Andy marched to the beat of his own drummer.
 He wasn't too good at staying in touch and had little desire to return for visits to the East Coast.

 My best memories of him are from a family vacation we took to Arizona when I was around 11.

 [All these years later, he still owned it, and it's still in running condition.]